Category: Apologetics

 Let us study Matthew 7:1-6 and see how it should be applied.

 When Jesus says,Do not judge,” He couldn’t be saying that judgments should never be made.
-He is sure not asking us to just sit back, keep our mouth shut, turn a blind eye on sin and pretend it is not there when it is actually destroying the person and the church.Do not judge” could not mean you can’t say anything critical to another person.
+He is sure not asking us to just sit back, keep our mouths shut, turn a blind eye to sin, and pretend it is not there when it is destroying the person and the church.Do not judge” does not mean you can’t say anything critical to another person.

 You may ask, “Well, how do you know that?
 How do you know that’s not what Jesus is saying?”
 Because when we jump 6 verses ahead (Matthew 7:6), we read how Jesus Himself alludes to some people like dogs and pigs.
 He tells His disciples not to give to dogs what is sacred and not to throw pearls to pigs.